tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/06_Stu_IPFS_+_Blockchain/README.md

 }
 ```

-* Now open your web browser to the [pianta website](https://pinata.cloud) and register for a new account.
+* Now open your web browser to the [pinata website](https://pinata.cloud) and register for a new account.

 ![Pinata Signup](../../Images/pinata_singup.png)